joone/MSEdgeExplainers/DelayedMessages/explainer.md

 This API is designed to provide developers with insights into the performance of their own applications and does not introduce new cross-origin information leakage.

-  * **Same-Origin Data:** `PerformanceDelayMessageTiming` entries are only exposed to the same origin that initiated and received the messages.
+  * **Same-Origin Data:** `PerformanceDelayedMessageTiming` entries are only exposed to the same origin that initiated and received the messages.
 Information about message timings between `A.com` and an iframe from `B.com` would only be available to `A.com` if it can observe the receiver in `B.com` (which generally requires `B.com` to cooperate) or vice-versa, subject to standard cross-origin policies.
 The `scripts` property, which details blocking tasks, also only contains information about same-origin scripts.
   * **No New Cross-Origin Information:** The API does not expose any new information about cross-origin interactions that isn't already observable through other means (e.g., whether a message was sent or received).
 Details of cross-origin execution contexts or script contents are not revealed.
   * **Fingerprinting:** The risk of this API being used for user fingerprinting is considered low.
       * The information provided is about the performance characteristics of the web application itself, not the user's underlying system hardware beyond what influences JavaScript execution speed.